 4. No right of access to and from the Land.

-5. The violation or enforcement of any law, ordinance, permit, or governmental regulation (including those relating to building and zoning) restricting, regulating, prohibiting, or relating to
+5. A violation or enforcement of a law, ordinance, permit, or governmental regulation (including those relating to building and zoning), but only to the extent of the violation or enforcement described by the enforcing governmental authority in an Enforcement Notice that identifies a restriction, regulation, or prohibition relating to:

-(a) the occupancy, use, or enjoyment of the Land;
+a. the occupancy, use, or enjoyment of the Land;

-(b) the character, dimensions, or location of any improvement erected on the Land;
+b. the character, dimensions, or location of an improvement on the Land;

-(c) the subdivision of land; or
+c. the subdivision of the Land; or

-(d) environmental protection
+d. environmental remediation or protection on the Land.

-if a notice, describing any part of the Land, is recorded in the Public Records setting forth the violation or intention to enforce, but only to the extent of the violation or enforcement referred to in that notice.

-6. An enforcement action based on the exercise of a governmental police power not covered by Covered Risk 5 if a notice of the enforcement action, describing any part of the Land, is recorded in the Public Records, but only to the extent of the enforcement referred to in that notice.
+6. An enforcement of a governmental forfeiture, police, regulatory, or national security power, but only to the extent of the enforcement described by the enforcing governmental authority in an Enforcement Notice.

-7. The exercise of the rights of eminent domain if
+7. An exercise of the power of eminent domain, but only to the extent:

-a notice of the exercise, describing any part of the Land, is recorded in the Public Records.8. .
-Any taking by a governmental body that has occurred and is binding on the rights of a purchaser for value without Knowledge.
+a. of the exercise described in an Enforcement Notice; or

+b. the taking occurred and is binding on a purchaser for value without Knowledge.

+8. An enforcement of a PACA-PSA Trust, but only to the extent of the enforcement described in an Enforcement Notice.

 9. The invalidity or unenforceability of the lien of the Insured Mortgage upon the Title.
-This Covered Risk includes but is not limited to insurance against loss from any of the following impairing the lien of the Insured Mortgage
+Covered Risk 9 includes, but is not limited to, insurance against loss caused by:

-(a) forgery, fraud, undue influence, duress, incompetency, incapacity, or impersonation;
+a. forgery, fraud, undue influence, duress, incompetency, incapacity, or impersonation;

-(b) failure of any person or Entity to have authorized a transfer or conveyance;
+b. the failure of a person or Entity to have authorized a transfer or conveyance;

-(c) the Insured Mortgage not being properly created, executed, witnessed, sealed, acknowledged, notarized, or delivered;
+c. the Insured Mortgage not being properly authorized, created, executed, witnessed, sealed, acknowledged, notarized (including by remote online notarization), or delivered;

-(d) failure to perform those acts necessary to create a document by electronic means authorized by law;
+d. a failure to perform those acts necessary to create an Insured Mortgage by electronic means authorized by law;

-(e) a document executed under a falsified, expired, or otherwise invalid power of attorney;
+e. a document having been executed under a falsified, expired, or otherwise invalid power of attorney;

-(f) a document not properly filed, recorded, or indexed in the Public Records including failure to perform those acts by electronic means authorized by law; or
+f. the Insured Mortgage not having been properly filed, recorded, or indexed in the Public Records, including the failure to have performed those acts by electronic means authorized by law;

-(g) a defective judicial or administrative proceeding.
+g. a defective judicial or administrative proceeding; or

+h. invalidity or unenforceability of the lien of the Insured Mortgage as a result of the repudiation of an electronic signature by a person that executed the Insured Mortgage because the electronic signature on the Insured Mortgage was not valid under applicable electronic transactions law.

-10. The lack of priority of the lien of the Insured Mortgage upon the Title over any other lien or encumbrance.
+10. The lack of priority of the lien of the Insured Mortgage over any other lien or encumbrance on the Title as security for the following components of the Indebtedness:

+a. the amount of the principal disbursed as of the Date of Policy;

+b. the interest on the obligation secured by the Insured Mortgage;

+c. the reasonable expense of foreclosure;

+d. amounts advanced for insurance premiums by the Insured before the acquisition of the estate or interest in the Title; and

+e. the following amounts advanced by the Insured before the acquisition of the estate or interest in the Title to protect the priority of the lien of the Insured Mortgage:

+i. real estate taxes and assessments imposed by a governmental taxing authority; and

+ii. regular, periodic assessments by a property owners’ association.

-11. The lack of priority of the lien of the Insured Mortgage upon the Title
+11. The lack of priority of the lien of the Insured Mortgage upon the Title:

-(a) as security for each and every advance of proceeds of the loan secured by the Insured Mortgage over any statutory lien for services, labor, or material arising from construction of an improvement or work related to the Land when the improvement or work is either
+a. as security for each advance of proceeds of the loan secured by the Insured Mortgage over any statutory lien for service, labor, material, or equipment arising from construction of an improvement or work related to the Land when the improvement or work is:

-(i) contracted for or commenced on or before Date of Policy; or
+i. contracted for or commenced on or before the Date of Policy; or